 This method doesn’t need water pumps; you just need a wick to move water and nutrients into the plants’ area and a growing medium that transports them.
 A cotton rope or a piece of felt can be used as a wick, while you can use cocopeat, perlite, and vermiculite as your growing media.
-You can check out Acorn Horticulture, a hydroponics systems specialist, to get the right material you need.
+You can check with hydroponics system specialists such as Acorn Horticulture, to get the right material you need.

 Deep Water Culture (DWC) Hydroponics Systems

-Best for: Smaller plants that don’t take much time to grow.
-In a DWC system, the plants’ roots are suspended in the nutrient solution in a reservoir in order to get a continuous supply of its basic needs to make it grow, including water, nutrients, and oxygen.
+Best for: smaller plants that don’t take much time to grow.
+In a DWC system, the plant’s roots are suspended in a nutrient solution inside a reservoir in order to get a continuous supply of its basic needs to make it grow, including water, nutrients, and oxygen.
 The air pump and an air stone pump up bubbles into the nutrient solution placed in the reservoir.
 The air pump allows oxygen to go through your plants without drowning them.

 To complete the set-up, arrange net pots in a foam board or on top of the reservoir.
 Add some growing medium into your pots, including coconut coir, vermiculite, and perlite, as mentioned earlier.
 To recap, the main components of DWC include a reservoir, an air pump, air stone, tubing, net pots, and growing media.
 These materials are priced at around $50 in total.

 Word of caution: In small DWC systems, it could be difficult to maintain constant levels of temperature, water, and nutrients.
 Further, if power is interrupted, your air pump would stop working, causing your plants to drown.